 Margo McCreary leads our annual 3-day Puppet Workshop at Ronald McDonald House, which culminates in a performance that is scripted and performed by the children in our program, with highly improbable (but entertaining!) story lines.
 Margo has also produced live outdoor puppet shows that were performed outside of Ronald McDonald House and Children’s Minnesota hospital in Minneapolis.
 Star Studios, Children’s Minneapolis’ closed circuit TV program, simultaneously live streamed the performances to hospital rooms on both Minneapolis and St. Paul campuses.

-Our first Silent Film Workshop had children at Ronald McDonald House engaged for three mornings and they learned three new words, “Lights, Camera, Action” while producing “The Magic Show.”
-Harmony Theatre Company leads this workshop and we look forward to many more productions.
+Our first Silent Film Workshop had children at Ronald McDonald House engaged for three mornings, and they learned three new words, “Lights, Camera, Action.”
+Their imaginations led to productions with heroes of all kinds, from Kings and Sorcerers in The Magician to our second production, Superheros on the Moon.
+Harmony Theatre Company led both workshops and we can’t wait to collaborate again.

 Mosaic Workshops led by mosaic artist Lori Greene take the word collaboration to new heights.
 Children and their families will often take part in creating the mosaic background for large pieces or work on smaller sections of a large mosaic piece or both.
 Mosaic art is a multi-step process and it takes a lot of patience and a lot of time to complete.
 Because of the scope and size of the projects, children participate as time allows and Lori takes it from there.
 The results are full of magical details and wonder.
 There is so much to see and it’s always fun for the children to look for the areas they worked on.
 It’s even more fun to watch them look for and find their names, which are always embedded in the art.